Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Introduction

-\textit{Introduction:-} Interplay of interaction and disorder in systems with strong electron-electron correlation has always been a subject of fundamental interest in condensed matter physics \cite{abrahams_rmp2001,kravchenko_rpp2004,valles_book}.
-In the non interacting limit, disorder in known to lead to a metal-insulator transition (MIT) in all dimensions via Anderson localization \cite{anderson1958,abrahams1979}.
+Interplay of interaction and disorder in systems with strong electron-electron correlation has always been a subject of fundamental interest in condensed matter physics \cite{abrahams_rmp2001,kravchenko_rpp,valles_book}.
+In the non interacting limit, an infinitesimal disorder in known to lead to Anderson localization in one and two dimensions, while a three dimensional system undergoes a metal-insulator transition (MIT) at a critical disorder strength \cite{anderson1958,abrahams1979}.
 In the opposite limit are the Mott insulators wherein strong electron-electron interaction leads to localization at commensurate electron filling \cite{mott_book}.
 At low temperatures, Mott insulators are often associated with magnetic ordering, low energy spin excitations and gapped charge excitations \cite{mott1949,fazekas_lecturenotes}.
 The outcome of the interplay between these two localizing tendencies was suggested to stabilize a metallic phase between the Mott and the Anderson insulating phases, leading to an insulator-metal-insulator transition, in two-dimensions (2D) \cite{finkelstein1983,finkelstein2_1983}.
-The first possibility of a Mott insulator-metal transition (IMT) in 2D was suggested based on the renormalization group (RG) theory by Finkel'stein \cite{finkelstein1983,finkelstein2_1983}, while the first experimental signature of the same was observed in the transport data of high mobility silicon metal oxide semiconductor field effect transistor \cite{punnoose2005}.
+The first possibility of a Mott insulator-metal transition (IMT) in 2D was suggested based on the renormalization group (RG) theory by Finkel'stein \cite{finkelstein1983,finkelstein2_1983}, while the first experimental signature of the same was observed in the transport data of high mobility silicon metal oxide semiconductor field effect transistor \cite{kravchenko1994,kravchenko_rpp}.